 Vichupa Football Field (Bangkok)

-It is also booked for singular needs as a neutral venue for other local football, such as the Bangkok Premier League or Thonburi League.
-Or sometimes for one off recreational football or staging the matches of professional youth sides.
+It is also booked for singular needs as a neutral venue for other local football, such as the Bangkok Premier League or the Thonburi League.
+Or sometimes for one-off recreational football or staging the matches of professional youth sides.

-All the pitches have high netting surrounding them to prevent footballs from disappearing into the wilds or adjoining houses.
-There are changing facilities provided and each pitch has its own set of floodlights.
+All the pitches have high netting surrounding them to prevent footballs from disappearing into the wild or adjoining houses.
+There are changing facilities provided, and each pitch has its own set of floodlights.
 In all, an excellent set of facilities.

 My visits